Racopokemon/ImageSort/README.md

 * Video support
   * Hopefully not too hard since javafx should be a media library
   * probably no exif rotation?!
-* Copy option
+* ==Copy option==
-  * every image can also be copied to the folders 1, 2, 3 (the numbering of the categories is turned into a, b, c)
+  * every image can also be copied to the folders 1, 2, 3 (the numbering of the categories is then turned into a, b, c)
   * clickable, or with the keys 1, 2, 3
-  * filter also for these folders
+  * filter available also for these folders
 * Progress bar
   * ~~127/238 images and a bar (also for the filtered view)~~
   * ~~Scroll also works on it~~
+  * Filename below the progress bar?
   * Mouse drag allows searching
 * Menu bar
   * only visible in window mode
   * can rename folders (1, 2, 3, a, b, c) and change quantity of copy and move options
+  * ==can decide if the files should be moved to a relative folder OR to a global folder (which is also stored between the sessions)==
   * also rename button there
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)